diffblue/gitlab/doc/architecture/blueprints/rate_limiting/index.md

 > precedence needs to be explicitly configured for every override, a default
 > limit has precedence 100.

-One way in which we can simplify limits management in general is is to:
+One way in which we can simplify limits management in general is to:

 1. Have default limits / thresholds defined in YAML files with a default precedence 100.
 1. Allow limits to be overridden through the API, store overrides in the database.